25th Infantry Division (United States): Desert Storm and the Post-Cold War era

-Wars in Iraq and Afghanistan
+Global War on Terrorism

-The division did not take part in the fighting in Afghanistan and Iraq from 2001–2003.
+The division did not take part in the fighting in Afghanistan and Iraq from 2001 to 2003.
 However, in early 2004, units from the division deployed to Iraq to take part in the combat operations of that country.
 The 2d Brigade deployed in January 2004 to Iraq and returned to Schofield Barracks in February of the following year.
 The 3d Brigade, 25th Infantry Division began deploying to Afghanistan in March 2004.
 The first element to deploy was 2d Battalion, 27th Infantry Regiment ("Wolfhounds").
 They were accompanied by Battery B, 3d Battalion, 7th Field Artillery Regiment.
 The Wolfhounds operated in the volatile Paktika Province on the border with Pakistan in the Waziristan region.
 The 25th Infantry Division redeployed to Schofield Barracks Hawaii in April 2005.

 The 25th Infantry Division is recognized for the first successful free democratic elections in Afghanistan on 9 October 2004.
 One of the missions of the 25th Infantry Division was to track down insurgent Taliban and Al-Qaeda members in the mountainous terrain of Afghanistan.

-In July 2005, a 4th Brigade was added to the 25th Infantry Division as an airborne brigade stationed in Fort Richardson, Alaska.
-It deployed in October 2006 in support of Operation Iraqi Freedom.
-The 2d Brigade began its transformation as a Stryker Brigade Combat Team while the 3d Brigade began its transformation as a unit of action (UA) in the same year.
-The (Light) status was dropped from the division name in January 2006.
+2005-2006 saw reorganization of 25th ID's brigades.
+2nd and 3rd BCTs became Stryker and infantry brigade combat teams, respectively.
+4th Brigade Combat Team (Airborne), 25th Infantry Division was activated in Fort Richardson, Alaska.
+The "Light" designation was dropped from the division name in January 2006.
+On 15 December 2006 the 172nd Stryker Brigade Combat Team was reflagged as the 1st Stryker Brigade Combat Team, 25th Infantry Division.
+Soldiers of the former 1st Stryker BCT at Fort Lewis, Washington moved to Germany to become part of the new 2nd Stryker Cavalry Regiment.

-From 2007 through 2009 elements of the 25th, including the 1/21 "Gimlets" from Schofield served in Iraq in the vicinity of Baghdad, serving proudly and at great cost.
-Beginning in 2005 the 2nd Brigade including the 1st Battalion, 21st Infantry underwent reorganization from light to a Stryker brigade combat team.
-The brigade arrived in Iraq for a fifteen-month tour of duty in November 2007 and was based at Camp Taji northwest of Baghdad.
+The 4th "Spartan" Brigade made its first combat deployment in October 2006 in support of Operation Iraqi Freedom, serving for total of 15 months when the brigade was extended as part of the troop surge.
+2nd Brigade arrived in Iraq for a fifteen-month tour of duty in November 2007 and was based at Camp Taji northwest of Baghdad.
 Serving with the Multi-National Division-Baghdad, the brigade was responsible for the rural areas northwest and west of Baghdad with the 1st Battalion operating near Abu Ghuraib.
-The 1st Battalion, working closely with their Iraqi counterparts, was especially successful in eliminating terrorist cells and uncovering and destroying multiple weapons caches.
-Select elements of 1st Battalion 21st Infantry, including Alpha Company, participated in the Battle of Sadr City in March 2008.
-The 1st Battalion returned to Schofield Barracks in February 2009.
+1st Battalion, 21st Infantry, working closely with their Iraqi counterparts, eliminated terrorist cells and uncovered and destroyed multiple weapons caches.
+The brigade returned to Schofield Barracks in early 2009.

-As of March 2009, the 1st BCT, 2d BCT, and 3d BCT were deployed to Iraq in support of Operation Iraqi Freedom.
+In 2009, the 1st BCT, 2nd BCT, and 3rd BCT were deployed to Iraq in support of Operation Iraqi Freedom while the 4th BCT deployed to Afghanistan in support of Operation Enduring Freedom.

 In June–August 2009, elements of the 25th Division participated in Operation Champion Sword.